pspete/psPAS/docs/collections/_posts/2021-11-07-pspas-release-5-2.md

     - `GetDetails()`
       - New method using `Get-PASAccountDetail`
   - Alias Removal
-    - Removed alias values for previously depreciated command names
+    - Removed alias values for previously deprecated command names